The best laid plans go to waste.

 Landscape photography requires a lot of forward planning and preparation as well as time and financial commitment.
 The objective of this planning is that the photographer should be in the right place with the right conditions for the scene.
 Are the angles of light correct?
 Is the wind affecting the subject?
 Is the tide at the right height?
 Is the sky interesting enough?

 When all these things don’t fall into place, we are faced with obstacles.
 You may decide to wait it out or turn around and go home.
 Or is there another choice?
-This post is all about being able to recognise some of the advantages which might be available to the photographer if the intended shot isn’t on.
+This post is all about being able to recognise some of the other opportunities which might be available to the landscape photographer if the intended shot isn’t on.

 The first step is to open your mind to all possibilities.
 Your intended shot may not be on, but there is no real reason why you shouldn’t be able to match or improve on your intended shot.